david4eva/drum-kit/README.md

 - Responsive design, compatible with various screen sizes.

 ## Play the game
-- You can try out the Drum Kit website by visiting [DrumKitWebsite.com]([https://play-drum-kit-now.netlify.app/]).
+- You can try out the Drum Kit website by visiting [Drum Kit](https://play-drum-kit-now.netlify.app/).

 ## Built With
 <ul>